Education

 Biography

-He has been a member of the SFU English department since 2007; before that he taught at UBC, Capilano College, and Emily Carr Institute of Art and Design.
-He has supervised doctoral students writing on photography and intimacy (Alison Dean) on sound archives (Deanna Fong), and on theories of search (Alois Sieben), and is presently supervising dissertations on cognitive mapping (Ed Graham – co-supervised with Prof. Lesjak), and post-humanism (Ziwei Yan).
-Clint is an associate member of the SFU Department of Geography and a member of SFU’s Centre for Global Political Economy, and he is a founding member of the Vancouver Lacan Salon.
+Clint has been a member of the SFU English department since 2007; before that he taught at UBC, Capilano College, and Emily Carr Institute of Art and Design.
+He has supervised doctoral students writing on photography and intimacy (Alison Dean) on sound archives (Deanna Fong), on theories of search (Alois Sieben), on poetry and humor (Scott Innis at UBC – co-supervised with Prof. Larissa Lai) and on allegory and intoxication (Ed Graham – co-supervised with Prof. Lesjak); he is presently supervising dissertations on post-humanism (Ziwei Yan) and psychoanalysis and Palestine (Rawia Inaim – co-supervised with Prof. Smith).
+Clint is coordinator of the Jack and Doris Shadbolt Fellows in the Humanities and serves on the FASS Reconciliation Working Group.
+He is an associate member of the SFU Department of Geography and a member of SFU’s Centre for Global Political Economy.

 Courses